abelardojarab/gputeachingkit-labs/Module10/ThrustListScan/description.markdown

 y[i] = y[i-1] + x[i-1]
 ```

-The prefix scan should produce `y` given `x` and use the `thrust::exclusive_scan` function.
+The prefix scan should produce `y` given `x` and use the `thrust::inclusive_scan` function.
 The input and output will both be `float` arrays of equal length.

 # Prerequisites
 Before starting this lab, make sure that: